 Easy One Pot Meal

 This one pot Tex Mex dish is a family favorite and a great one pot meal to make when you need something quick.
 It’s made in just one skillet, comes together in about 40 minutes and makes great leftovers as well.
-Everyone in my whole family loved it!
+Everyone in my whole family loves this as well as my taco bake casserole and this one pot cheesy enchilada pasta.

-This recipe is a spin off from one of the most popular Mexican food recipes on my site, these one pot burrito bowls.
-It’s loaded with chicken, rice, beans, tomatoes, cheese and many more delicious flavors!
+It’s made with chicken, Mexican rice, beans, tomatoes, cheese and many more delicious flavors!
 It can be used for tacos, burritos, enchiladas, burrito bowls or on top of nachos.
 There are so many delicious ways to enjoy this meal.

-This dish is super easy to customize based on what you have on hand.
+This one pan dish is super easy to customize based on what you have on hand.
 Below are a few easy substitutes you can make without sacrificing any flavor.

 - Instead of chicken, use ground beef or ground turkey.